truptesh96/eveal/wp-content/plugins/akismet/readme.txt

-=== Akismet Spam Protection ===
+=== Akismet Anti-spam: Spam Protection ===
-Contributors: matt, ryan, andy, mdawaffe, tellyworth, josephscott, lessbloat, eoigal, cfinke, automattic, jgs, procifer, stephdau
+Contributors: matt, ryan, andy, mdawaffe, tellyworth, josephscott, lessbloat, eoigal, cfinke, automattic, jgs, procifer, stephdau, kbrownkd, bluefuton, akismetantispam
-Tags: comments, spam, antispam, anti-spam, contact form, anti spam, comment moderation, comment spam, contact form spam, spam comments
-Requires at least: 4.6
+Tags: comments, spam, antispam, anti-spam, contact form Requires at least: 5.8
-Tested up to: 5.7
+Tested up to: 6.7
-Stable tag: 4.1.9
+Stable tag: 5.3.5
 License: GPLv2 or later

 The best anti-spam protection to block spam comments and spam in a contact form.
 The most trusted antispam solution for WordPress and WooCommerce.

 == Description ==

+The best anti-spam protection to block spam comments and spam in a contact form.
+The most trusted antispam solution for WordPress and WooCommerce.

 Akismet checks your comments and contact form submissions against our global database of spam to prevent your site from publishing malicious content.
 You can review the comment spam it catches on your blog's "Comments" admin screen.